MattiaFerrari/dncs_lab/README.md

 ```
 ### switch
 With the use of ovs-vsctl program implemented by Open vSwitch.
-In switch.sh I added the following lines, i created a bridge and add the interfaces to:
+In switch.sh I added the following lines, I created a bridge and then add the interfaces to:
 - eth1
 - eth2 (access port for VLAN1)
 - eth3 (access port for VLAN2)